 Yes!
 I've never had an issue bathing while wearing press-on nails.
 I've also gone swimming in chlorinated pools and the ocean while wearing them, and they didn't pop off after.
 But again, make sure you give your press-on nails ample time to bond to your natural nails before getting them wet, as I explained in my answer to the previous question.

 Yes!
-Sometimes I like the design of a press-on nail set, but not the length or shape, so I'll reshape them with an emory board or even nail clippers.
+Sometimes I like the design of a press-on nail set, but not the length or shape, so I'll reshape them with an emery board or nail clippers.

 Static Nails also makes an excellent non-toxic, odorless polish remover that I like to use when I remove my nails.
 One drop per nail should do the trick.
 The solution has a slightly oily consistency to it, so it leaves your skin and nails feeling hydrated and conditioned after use.